dejac001/distillation/_sources/install.rst.txt

 Installation
 ============
-After downloading the source code, the dependencies can be installed by navigating to the outer directory and typing
+This package can be installed by the following

 .. code::

-    pip install -r requirements.txt
+    pip install distillation